mpewsey/ManiaMap.Godot/README.md

 ## Samples

 Sample scenes are available in the `samples` directory.
-To explore them, clone this repository and open it like any other Godot project.
+To explore them, clone this repository, open it in Godot, and perform Steps 3 through 4 under [Installation](##Installation).
+The requisite NuGet package dependencies should automatically be downloaded when building in Visual Studio.

 <table style='text-align: center'>
     <tr>